 So you just got engaged: here’s all the annoying things that’ll happen this year!

-The engagement year is fun and fraught, and if you’re not vaguely considering eloping by the end it’s a goddamn, frickin’ miracle.
+The engagement year is fun and fraught, and if you're not vaguely considering eloping by the end, it's a goddamn, frickin' miracle.

 The first order of business (and yes, bad news kids, being engaged swiftly becomes a business matter) is the telling of the people.
 Much is made of getting the pre-city break manicure in anticipation of the planned-in-advance proposal, so much so that one of my friends was actually incensed when her partner had neglected the cajoling and ultimatums usually attendant to the modern proposal (no outrage in the comments please, we all know the drill) so she was woefully unprepared for the shock-proposal and complained bitterly later: “I hadn’t even got the f*cking manicure!”
-However, you choose to spread the good news, enjoy this moment as fully as possible because after the tsunami of congratulations comes the deluge of questions.
+However you choose to spread the good news, enjoy this moment as fully as possible because after the tsunami of congratulations comes the deluge of questions.
 So many questions.

 When are you doing it?
 Buffet or table service?
 City wedding or are you going to make everyone shell out for accommodation (note: there will be much unsubtle passive aggression underpinning this questioning)?
 DJ or band?
 Will you be a meringue bride or a boho bride or a glam bride or an alternative bride?
 Pick one, PICK ONE!

 Will you be having a natural birth?
 Oh, wait that’s for a different period of female inquisition.
-You will not know the answer to many/all of these questions and will find yourself trotting out a stock answer that is drenched in smugness but sadly a necessary defense: “Oh, we’re just going to enjoy being engaged for a while.”
+You will not know the answer to many/all of these questions and will find yourself trotting out a stock answer that is drenched in smugness but sadly a necessary defence: “Oh, we’re just going to enjoy being engaged for a while.”

 The dress seems like it’s going to be the fun part of this whole palaver.
-Until you try to go dress shopping and realize that despite the fact that you intend to spend more than I have cumulatively spent on cars in my lifetime (I’ve had four cars, each shittier than the last) in their shop, bridal shop owners will essentially give you a sort of shopping hazing before deeming you worthy of setting foot inside their establishment.
+Until you try to go dress shopping and realise that despite the fact that you intend to spend more than I have cumulatively spent on cars in my lifetime (I’ve had four cars, each shittier than the last) in their shop, bridal shop owners will essentially give you a sort of shopping hazing before deeming you worthy of setting foot inside their establishment.
 You gotta earn it, basically.
 Book about a month in advance if you want any hope of looking at a wedding dress on a Saturday.
 When you make the booking, expect a grilling of Spanish Inquisition proportions as they apparently try to ascertain whether or not you are lying about being engaged.
 Seriously, is this a thing?
 The bridal shops definitely seem to think so.
-Anyway booking made, it’s on to the people you will now spend all major holidays with, mostly against your will, until the end of time.
+Anyway, booking made, it’s on to the people you will now spend all major holidays with, mostly against your will, until the end of time.